 - When Clause: To test multiple expressions.

-For this demo, we use the EmployeeTb.
+For this SQL Server Case Statement demo, we use EmployeeTb.

-SQL Server Case Example
+SQL Server Simple Case Statement Example

-- Occupation = Professional, and if it is TRUE, it will assign Sr. Software Developer as the Department Name
+- Occupation = Professional, and if it is TRUE, it will assign Sr. Software Developer as the Department Name.

 - Else clause – If all the above conditions fail, the Server will assign Fresher as the Department Name